jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-This is largely a result of the increase in Pretexting, which has more than doubled over the last year and now accounts for 20% of the incidents.As if accidentally handing over your hard\-earned money to criminals wasnt annoying enough, organizations in this sector also have to contend with the
+This is largely a result of the increase in Pretexting, which has more than doubled over the last year and now accounts for 20% of the incidents.
+Accommodation and
+Food Services
+Frequency
+220 incidents,
+106 with confirmed
+data disclosure
+Top patterns
+System Intrusion,
+Social Engineering
+and Basic Web
+Application Attacks
+represent 92% of
+breaches
+Threat actors
+External (92%),
+Internal (9%),
+Multiple (1%)
+(breaches)
+Actor motives
+Financial (100%)
+(breaches)
+Data
+compromised
+Credentials (50%),
+Personal (28%),
+Payment (19%),
+System (19%),
+Other (16%)
+(breaches)
+What is the
+same?
+Ransomware and
+social attacks
+continue to be a
+persistent problem
+within this industry,
+accounting for 35%
+of incidents.
+Summary
+Social Engineering has increased dramatically and now accounts for
+25% of incidents in this sector, with
+Pretexting more than doubling from the previous year and reporting 20% of incidents.
+NAICS
+72
+As if accidentally handing over your hard\-earned money to criminals wasnt annoying enough, organizations in this sector also have to contend with the